giampaolo/psutil/docs/api.rst

   .. method:: ppid()

     The process parent PID.
-On Windows the return value is cached after first call.
-Not on POSIX because ppid may change if process becomes a zombie See also :meth:`parent` and :meth:`parents` methods.
+On Windows the return value is cached after the first call.
+On POSIX it is not cached because the ppid may change if the process becomes a zombie.
+    See also :meth:`parent` and :meth:`parents` methods.

   .. method:: name()